 “You can't expect the American people to want to read 400 pages of that document,” Speier said.
 “They are more likely to listen to Bob Mueller, who has shown he has powerful gravitas.”

 That powerful image Democrats hope to conjure could help hammer home the special counsel's findings, bring to life a report that most Americans haven't read and bolster public support for a possible impeachment inquiry.

-At least 80 House Democrats – roughly one-third of their caucus -- now support pursuing impeachment proceedings, even as the public’s desire lags behind.
+More than 90 House Democrats – roughly one-third of their caucus -- now support pursuing impeachment proceedings, even as the public’s desire lags behind.
 According to an ABC News/Washington Post poll taken after the Mueller report was released, 56% of Americans opposed impeachment.

 But staking so much on Mueller's appearance, Democrats risk falling flat – and Republicans hope to capitalize on the opportunity.

 “It is going to backfire on the Democrats,” Rep. Mark Meadows, a top Republican on the House Oversight Committee, predicted after Mueller's testimony was announced.
 “Bob Mueller better be prepared, because I can tell you -- he will be cross-examined for the first time, and the American people will start see the flaws in his performance.”